 Ranked choice voting is also known as instant-runoff voting: it emulates runoff elections but in a single round of balloting.
 First, if there are only two candidates to begin with, nothing changes – somebody will get a majority.
 Suppose there are 3 candidates – A, B and Z; then, on the ballot, each voter lists the 3 candidates in the order of that voter’s preference.
 First, the count is made of the number of first place votes each candidate received; if for one candidate that number is a majority, that candidate wins outright.
 Otherwise, the candidate with the least number of first place votes, say Z, is eliminated; now we add to A’s first place total the number of ballots that ranked Z first but that listed A as second choice and similarly for B. Now, except in the case of a tie, either A or B will have a clear majority and will be declared the winner.
 This will give the same result that staging a runoff between A and B would have yielded but in one trip to the voting booth where the voter has to rank the candidates A,B,Z on the ballot rather than choosing only one.

 There are other positive side-effects to ranked choice voting.
 For one thing, voter turnout goes up; another thing is that campaigns are less nasty and partisan – you want your opponents’ supporters to list you second on their ballots!
-One can also see how this voting system makes good sense for primaries where there are often multiple candidates; for example, with the current Democratic field of presidential candidates, ranked choice voting would give the voter a chance to express his or her opinion and rank a marginal candidate with good ideas first without throwing that vote away.
+One can also see how this voting system makes good sense for primaries where there are often multiple candidates; for example, with the recent Democratic field of presidential candidates, ranked choice voting would have given the voter a chance to express his or her opinion and rank a marginal candidate with good ideas first without throwing that vote away.

 After the 2010 debacle in Maine (LePage proved a most divisive and most unpopular governor), the Downeasters switched to ranked choice voting.
 In 2016 in one congressional district, no candidate for the House of Representatives gathered an absolute majority on the first round but a different candidate who received fewer first place votes on that first round won on the second round when he caught up and surged ahead because of the number of voters who made him their second choice.
 Naturally, all this was challenged by the losing side but they lost in court.
 For elections, the U.S. Constitution leaves implementation to the states for them to carry out in the manner they deem fit – subject to Congressional oversight but not to judiciary oversight.
 Per Section 4 of Article 1: “The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, …”